-Q&As on final rule Professional Standards for State and Local School Nutrition Programs Personnel as Required by the Healthy, Hunger-Free Kids Act of 2010 (80 FR 11077)
+Questions and Answers on the final rule, Professional Standards for State and Local School Nutrition Programs Personnel as Required by the Healthy, Hunger-Free Kids Act of 2010 (80 FR 11077)

 1. What does the final rule require?

 This is the first rule to establish professional standards for employees that manage and operate the National School Lunch Program (NSLP) and School Breakfast Program (SBP).
 The final rule establishes minimum hiring standards for new State and local directors of school nutrition programs, and annual continuing education/training requirements for all school nutrition personnel.
 The rule also establishes hiring and training standards for State directors of distributing agencies.
 The hiring standards will not apply to current State and local directors, who will be grandfathered in upon implementation.